nextgis/docs_ngmobile/source/editing.rst

    Adding a line to Linestring layer.

-   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6  - Delete vertex; 7 - Move vertex to the center of Map screen; 8 - Move vertex to the current location; 9 - Edit by walk.
+   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6  - Delete vertex; 7 - Move vertex to the center of Map screen; 8 - Move vertex to the current location; 9 - Append geometry by walk.

 You can move the vertices anywhere on the map simply by dragging the circular handle attached to the selected vertex.
 If you tap on the vertex in the middle of the line, two new vertices will be created automatically.
 This way you can add as many vertices as you need and shape the line geometry any way you like, including smooth curves.